tomas-fryza/avr-course/Labs/02-leds/README.md

 ### Version: Atmel Studio 7

-Create a new project for ATmega328P within `02-leds` working folder and copy/paste [template code](main.c) to your `main.c` source file.
+Create a new GCC C Executable Project for ATmega328P within `02-leds` working folder and copy/paste [template code](main.c) to your `main.c` source file.

 Complete the control register settings according to the pin to which you have connected the second LED.
 Program an application that blinks alternately with a pair of LEDs.
 Use the delay library as in the previous exercise.